PJPDQ/GTFS_RT_Map_Latest/README.md

 pip install -r requirements.txt
 ```
 2. Your device is connected to the hetrogenmodel drive to download the appropriate static files.
+    a. alternatively, ensure that you have fetched all the necessary static files locally.

 ### Processes
 1. Run the python vehicles information fetcher to compute the daily appropriate static files.